rticommunity/openssl-cng-engine/docs/rst/index.rst

 .. warning::

-   This documentation is still a work in progress
+   This documentation is work in progress

 This manual is organized into the following sections: